constantology/n8iv/docs/n8iv.md

 ## static properties

 ### modes:Object
+`n8iv.modes` is an Object containing all the variations on different permissions a property may have when assigned using `Object.defineProperty`.

 See `n8iv.describe` above for more information on how to use `n8iv.modes` to create property descriptors compatible with `Object.defineProperty`.

 #### Available modes are: